aws-solutions-library-samples/guidance-for-aws-deepracer-event-management/leaderboard-timer/README.md

 ![Sound Sensor calibration](./docs/images/sound_sensor_calibration.jpg)

-- If laps are triggered but nothing has touched the preassure sensors.Turn the screw(s) slowly until there is only one led lit.
+- If laps are triggered but nothing has touched the pressure sensors.Turn the screw(s) slowly until there is only one led lit.

 - If no laps are triggered.
 Turn the screw(s) so that both leds are lit and then slowly back until there is only one led lit.

 ## Verify that the timer works

 - Go to `http://<RPI IP>:8080/admin/` using a private window in Chrome or Firefox
-- Log in using timerkeeper credentials
+- Log in using timekeeper credentials
 - Select the event you are running from the list of events you have access to
 - Use `Registration` and add a racer, click on the DeepRacer logo (top right) to go back to the event timer home page
 - Use `Timekeeper` select the racer you just added and test